Get Free Solar Panel Quotes

 Each local council in Wales creates their own eligibility criteria and asks for an administration fee of up to 15%, but it may well be worth it.

-Through Nest, you can get free eco-friendly improvements including a new energy-efficient boiler, wall and loft insulation, and draught-proofing – or even a heat pump.
+Through Nest, you can get free eco-friendly improvements including a new energy-efficient boiler, wall and loft insulation, and draught-proofing – or even a heat pump

-The means-tested benefits that qualify are:
+The means-tested benefits that qualify for the scheme are:

 • Child Tax Credit